 - Death during a supervised activity.

 Note: Wrongful death claims/lawsuits must be filed within the statute of limitations.
-However, claims may be filed later (in accordance with the ‘discovery rule’) if the cause of action was not established until later.
+However, claims may be filed later (by the ‘discovery rule’) if the cause of action was not established until later.
 You should consult an experienced Atlanta wrongful death attorney at Singleton Law Firm.

 Survival Actions for Personal Injury

 In addition to damages for the wrongful death, the distributees may recover damages for personal injury to the decedent.
-These are known as “survival actions,” because the actions survive the person who suffered the injury.
-The personal representative of the decedent can bring such action along with the wrongful death action, for the benefit of the estate of the decedent.
+These are known as “survival actions” because the actions survive the person who suffered the injury.
+The decedent’s personal representative can bring such action along with the wrongful death action for the benefit of the estate of the decedent.

 The jury may make inquiries